nodejs/node/README.md

 > vcbuild test
 ```

-To quickly test that io.js was built correctly from any of the steps above:
+To test if io.js was built correctly:

 ```
 > iojs -e "console.log('Hello from io.js ' + process.version)"